 Funding for Business

-We continue to assist with start-up costs to various female black empowerment companies in South Africa, in varied industries.
-Ongoing financial assistance and infrastructure is provided on a monthly basis to assist with the operational costs, including mentoring and business skills.
+We continue to assist female black empowerment companies in various industries in South Africa with startup costs.
+Ongoing financial assistance and infrastructure is provided monthly to assist with the operational costs, including mentoring and business skills.

 The Anela Agri Enterprise Development Fund provides loan funding at prime less 5% to Grassroots capital which lends to end beneficiaries at prime less 2%, retaining 3% of the loan funding for its costs and risks taken.
 Prescient Investment Management (Cape Town), a registered financial services provider, administers and manages the fund.

 As the funds are distributed directly to a specific emerging black entity, an enterprise development agreement was signed between AEEI and the end beneficiary for a five-year period.